 Steptoe & Johnson LLP is widely recognized as one of the premier international law firms advising clients on matters before the World Trade Organization (WTO).
 Steptoe routinely advises sovereign and commercial clients on a wide array of dispute settlement, market access, and trade policy matters arising under the WTO Agreements.
-For the past three years, Steptoe was one of only two law firms in the world that received a top-tier ranking from Chambers & Partners for its WTO practice.
+For the past three years, Steptoe was one of only two law firms in the world that received a top-tier ranking from Chambers for its WTO practice.

 WTO Dispute Settlement